Think back to when you were a child. What are your strongest memories of play?

-For most people, it’s not an activity organised by adults, or playing on a bit of park equipment, but something that happened when parents weren’t around, and very often something outside: games of Hide and Seek and Cops and Robbers; making up adventures; or even just mucking about in a gang, interacting with each other and the world immediately around.
+For most people, it’s not an activity organised by adults, or playing on a bit of park equipment, but something that happened when parents weren’t around, and very often outdoors with friends: games of Hide and Seek and Cops and Robbers; making up adventures; or even just mucking about in a gang, interacting with each other and the world immediately around.

 The opportunities for this kind of free, unstructured, imaginative play outside with others are greatly reduced these days, due to increases in traffic, indoor entertainment, parental concerns, changing work patterns and children’s involvement in organised clubs and activities.

 Yet it’s now recognised that this kind of play is so important to the cognitive, physical, social and emotional well-being of children, and to their ability to grow into resilient, happy, well adjusted adults.